 Bottom line, there may not be a way to get Google to index a gallery of photos (yes, they all have descriptions and keywords) unless, somehow, they’re already frequently visited and have plenty of backlinks.
 Basically, if you supply the egg, Google might give you the chicken.
 Google is an ad company, a fact which we might expect to skew their decisions on what to recognize as “good” content to show in search results.
 And Google’s algorithms can’t even tell what’s in an image, let alone whether it’s a good one – so photos aren’t even “content”.
 Only the ancillary text gets looked at – and it’s tough to create descriptions on 700 photos that long enough to meet SEO guidelines.
 Google also supposedly rejects lots of similar pages (unless you’re Amazon or another big ad customer) which is, of course, exactly what a gallery is.

-I’m not totally giving up, but I’m thinking about creating my own photo “gallery” pages on my blog site, and directly linking them to posts.
+I’m thinking about creating my own photo “gallery” pages on my blog site, and directly linking them to posts.
 For all their talk about SEO, it looks like SmugMug probably can’t do anything to make my work visible.

-UPDATE: time to give up.
+UPDATE: it’s time to give up.

 Leave a comment on this post, and the URL of your site, and you’ll be rewarded with a nice SEO-juicy “dofollow” backlink.